sgraden/vpc/security-groups.md

 This example code skips a few steps, so here's where you can find more information:

- * If you're new to the VPC Beta release, the procedure for how to log in is included in [another file](sl-2-factor-auth.html#using-2-factor-authentication-for-ibm-cloud-infrastructure-initialization-with-ibm-cloud-vpc).

  * Instructions for creating a VPC and a subnet are available in our [example code document](example-code.html#example-code-tutorial).

 You can copy and paste commands from this example CLI code to get you started creating a VSI that has a security group attached.
 System responses are not shown completely in this sample code.
 You'll need to update your commands with the correct resource IDs for your _VPC_, _subnet_, _image_, and _key_, and the correct _security group ID number_.